teslamate-org/teslamate/website/docs/faq.md

 ## Why are my Docker timestamp logs different than my machine?

 Docker container timezones default to UTC.
 To set the timezone for your container, use the `TZ` Environment Variable in your YML file.
-More information found at [Enviornment Variables](https://docs.teslamate.org/docs/configuration/environment_variables)
+More information found at [Environment Variables](https://docs.teslamate.org/docs/configuration/environment_variables)